braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/sync_catalogs_data.md

 ---
-nav_title: Sync Catalogs Data
+nav_title: Sync Catalog Data
-article_title: Cloud Data Ingestion Sync Catalogs Data
+article_title: Cloud Data Ingestion Sync Catalog Data
 page_order: 2.1
 page_type: reference
-description: "This reference article provides an overview of how to sync catalogs data."
+description: "This reference article provides an overview of how to sync catalog data."

 ---

-# Sync and delete catalogs data
+# Sync and delete catalog data

 {% alert important %}
 Braze Cloud Data Ingestion support for catalogs is currently in early access, and is available for Snowflake, Redshift, BigQuery, and Databricks sources.
 Contact your Braze account manager if you are interested in participating in the early access.